Isolation benefit has ended

 If you started isolating on or before Thursday 28 April 2022 you can still apply for isolation benefit.

 Apply for isolation benefit

 We will use the information provided as part of any application for isolation benefit, to check whether you can claim coronavirus short term incapacity allowance from Friday 29 April 2022.
 You have 30 days to make a claim from the end of your isolation period

 If you are unfit for work and isolating in line with the Public Health guidance on or after Saturday 29 April, you may be eligible to claim coronavirus STIA.

 Payments if you're off work sick (Short Term Incapacity Allowance)

 You can claim isolation benefit if you were instructed to isolate by Public Health because you were at risk of transmitting coronavirus.

 To qualify for isolation benefit, you must be:

-- known to Public Health and have received an instruction to isolate
+- known to Public Health and have received an instruction to isolate and a recovery letter

 - normally employed or self-employed